Ensuring long-term success

 The Australian School of Performing Arts (ASPA) is our Principal Partner and they support us in a number of tangible ways.
 ASPA directors have provided substantial in-kind support since our inception and are committed to continuing to do so.
 This includes:

-- Infrastructure – office space, insurance (kinds of insurance)
+- Infrastructure – office space, insurance

 - Administration